roelin720/FFXII-Asset-Converter/bundled_files/README.txt

 		example: FFXIIConvert.exe pack folder1/c1004.dae.phyre folder2/c1004.fbx folder3/new_c1004.dae.phyre

 	GUI:
 		Hopefully the usage of the GUI is intuitive.
 It mostly functions as a wrapper over the command line tool, but has some extended features, most notably in the file browser that provides a seamless transition from the native file browser to inside the VBF.
 Dragging and dropping is fully supported between the native file browser and this GUI, even to and from inside the VBF.
-The file browser is accessed by clicking a file or folder icons for selecting asset paths.
+The file browser is accessed by clicking a file/folder button for selecting asset paths.
 		Play Options:
 		To hasten the edit-to-testing pipeline further, you can launch the game directly from the GUI after supplying it with the exe directory via the "play" buttons on the right.
 		In addition, There's a button to mute the game remotely, because I find the intro song to get grating after so many tests.